A Breakfast of Mexican Chilaquiles

 Instructions

-2. Soak the guajillo chiles in hot water until softened, about 10 minutes.
-Remove and discard the stem and seeds.
-Roughy chop the chiles and put them in the food processor or a medium-sized bowl if you’re using an immersion blender.
-Pour in the tomato sauce and add the garlic, paprika, ancho chili powder, chipotle powder, and honey.
-Using a food processor or immersion blender, blend the ingredients together until smooth and thoroughly incorporated.
-If it needs to be thinned out, add a tablespoon of chicken broth at a time.
-You don’t need to use all of the chicken broth.
-Set the sauce aside.
+2. Make the guajillo chile sauce: soak the dried guajillo chiles in hot water until softened, about 10 minutes.
+Remove and discard the stems and seeds.
+Roughly chop the softened chiles and transfer to a food processor or medium bowl (if using an immersion blender).
+Add the tomato sauce, garlic, paprika, ancho chili powder, chipotle powder, and honey.
+Blend until smooth and thoroughly combined.
+If the sauce is too thick, add chicken broth one tablespoon at a time until it reaches a pourable consistency.
+Set aside.

-3. Pour a layer of tortilla chips onto the bottom of a cast iron skillet.
-Spoon the guajillo chile sauce evenly over the chips.
-You want it to have a good ratio between soft and crunchy so you don’t want to totally soak every inch of the chips in sauce.
-(Reserve some of the sauce to drizzle on top later.)
-Sprinkle the cheddar and mozzarella cheeses on top.
-Stick the skillet into the oven.
+3. Pour a single layer of tortilla chips into the bottom of a cast-iron skillet.
+Spoon the guajillo chile sauce evenly over the chips — aim for a good ratio of sauced and crispy chips, and reserve some sauce to drizzle on top later.
+Sprinkle the cheddar and mozzarella cheeses over everything.
+Place the skillet under the broiler.

-5. Spoon some more guajillo chile sauce over the entire skillet and garnish with the chopped white onion, cilantro, and scallions.
-Add a few dashes of Mexican hot sauce on top if you desire extra heat.
-Dig in!
+6. Remove from the broiler.
+Spoon the reserved guajillo chile sauce over the top.
+Garnish with the chopped white onion, cilantro, and scallions.
+Add a few dashes of hot sauce if you like extra heat.
+Serve straight from the skillet.

 • Category: Breakfast